ij2872/aspnet-FakeBank/README.md

-# aspnet-FakeBank
+# Fake Valley Bank
 A mock bank website built on the **C# ASP.NET Mvc** framework with a Code-First Database approach.
-Users have the ability to create an account in order to withdraw, deposit, and check balance of their **FakeBank Valley Bank** Account
+Users have the ability to create an account in order to withdraw, deposit, and check balance of their **Fake Valley Bank** Account

 ## Models